Dental Implants – Waverly, OH

 Dentist showing a patient a model of dental implants

-The process begins with a consultation where we check to make sure your mouth and jawbone are healthy enough for dental implants.
-Any problems that might complicate the dental implant process need to be dealt with before we can move forward.
-The next step is dental implant surgery, which is performed right here in our dental office.
-It’ll take about three to six months for the implant posts to join with your jaw via a natural process called osseointegration.
+The process begins with a consultation with our team, where we will check to make sure your mouth and jawbone are healthy enough for dental implants.
+Any problems that might complicate the dental implant process will need to be dealt with before we can move forward.
+This means that if you have an issue with periodontal disease or you don’t have sufficient jawbone density, we might have to prepare your mouth with services like gum disease treatment, bone grafting, or even tooth extractions.

 Benefits of Dental Implants